cnamedev/cli/README.md

 > If your system architecture is not listed above, you can use the [API](#api) directly to update your domain.
 > See the API Usage section below for details.

-## Usage
+## Record update

 ### CLI

-The CLI supports two methods of input: using a configuration file or providing individual arguments.
+The update CLI supports two methods of input: using a configuration file or providing individual arguments.

-#### Using a configuration file:
+#### Using a configuration file

 ```sh
 $ cnamed update --config <path-to-config-json>